MS in Educational Psychology with a concentration in Applied Behavior Analysis

 - Official GRE or MAT test score (see below);

 - Official TOEFL or IELTS scores (if English is not first language); and

 Special Essay Question

 In addition to the general admission requirements of the University, applicants to the Educational Psychology master's program must provide a narrative essay that answers this question:

 "Why do you seek training in applied behavior analysis?"

-This narrative is evaluated in terms of clarity of expression, grammatical construction, and other facets of English composition, as well as the quality of information given about the following: how the study of behavior analysis aligns with your professional goals and your understanding of and commitment to the field of applied behavior analysis.
+This narrative is evaluated in terms of clarity of expression, grammatical construction, and other facets of English composition, as well as the quality of information given about how the study of behavior analysis aligns with the applicant’s professional goals and understanding of the field of applied behavior analysis.

 Applicants who did not who do not meet the above minimum score requirements can enclose a letter asking for special consideration, in which they provide evidence of an ability to complete graduate studies successfully.
 Without such a letter, applicants who fail to meet eligibility requirements may be automatically denied.

 Students admitted to the Master of Science in Educational Psychology program can request permission to transfer up to six (6) graduate credits toward the M.S. in Educational Psychology.
 In order for credits to be eligible for transfer, they must meet the following criteria:

 - The credits must have been earned as part of a graduate course (e.g., 500 level or higher) offered at a U.S. institution of higher learning accredited at the time the credits were earned by a regional and/or national accrediting body and recognized as accredited by the U.S. Department of Education.